Feasibility-Aware Learning-to-Optimize in Wireless Communication Resource Allocation: Future Opportunities and Open Challenges

 \paragraph{Developing Task-Specific L2O Models for Wireless Optimization} Unlike generic optimization problems, RA tasks in wireless systems exhibit distinctive structural properties in both objectives and constraints.
 For example, beamforming problems often involve quadratic objectives and norm-based power constraints.
 These inherent features provide opportunities to customized task-specific L2O frameworks via the problem constraint geometry.
 Rather than aiming for general purpose L2O, such designs can exploit domain knowledge of wireless RA problem to improve model performance and interpretability.
-For instance, when the feasible set is convex and bounded (e.g., $\ell_2$-norm balls), feasibility can be enforced via structured mappings, such as coordinate transformations or adapted activation functions.
+For instance, when the feasible set is convex and bounded (e.g., $\ell_2$-norm balls in QoS problem), feasibility can be enforced via structured mappings, such as coordinate transformations or adapted activation functions.
 These task-specific L2O designs not only simplify training but also enhance practicality and performance in deployment.

 \paragraph{Multiple Variable Dependency Decoupling} Most existing L2O approaches are primarily designed for single-variable or decoupled formulations, limiting their effectiveness in capturing the complex interdependencies present in practical wireless systems.
 In reality, many RA problems, such as multi-user scheduling, beamforming, and coordinated base station control, are inherently multi-variable and highly coupled, where decision variables across users or resources interact in non-separable ways.
 To accommodate such problems, current methods often reformulate the original formulation into an equivalent single vector representation (e.g., through variable flattening or block-wise stacking).
-While this simplification enables training within existing L2O frameworks, it obscures the intrinsic coupling structure among variables.
-Therefore, developing L2O architectures that natively support multi-variable, coupled optimization while preserving problem structure and ensuring feasibility, holds great promise for scalable solutions in multi-variables wireless systems.
+While this simplification enables training within existing L2O frameworks, it obscures the intrinsic coupling structure and sensitivity among variables.
+Therefore, developing L2O architectures that natively support multi-variable optimization while considering variable sensitivity and ensuring feasibility, holds great promise for scalable solutions in multi-variables wireless systems.

 \paragraph{Embedding Constraints into NN}

 Embedding feasibility directly into NN architectures presents a promising direction for constrained L2O, offering the potential to significantly reduce the computational complexity associated with constraint handling.
 In contrast, most existing hard-constrained L2O frameworks rely on post-correction strategies such as projection based or iterative constraint satisfaction correction, which incur increasing computational overhead as the constraint dimensionality or complexity grows.
 These procedures often introduce considerable computational overhead which limits the practicality in latency sensitive wireless RA scenarios.
 Therefore, developing native, structure-aware L2O architectures that inherently enforce feasibility is critical for scalable and real-time optimization in future communication systems.